 The European BEST Engineering Competition (EBEC) is a three-level team-based competition, in two categories or more.
 It gives students the opportunity to use the knowledge gained during their studies and their inventiveness in practice, by solving interdisciplinary real-life problems provided by our corporate partners.
-EBEC is a project that targets all students of technology, no matter what their field of study is, and can offer them a good quality content to help them challenge and develop themselves in an international environment.
+EBEC is a project that targets all students of technology, no matter what their field of study is, and can offer them good quality content to help them challenge and develop themselves in an international environment.

 This is the local event open to all students of the TU Delft, competing in teams of four in the categories of Case Study and Innovative Design.

 Regional Round – EBEC Benelux

 This is an international level of the engineering competition, which gathers the winners of a set of Local BEST Engineering Competitions.

 European round – EBEC Final

-EBEC Final is the international engineering competition which gathers the winners of the National and Regional rounds, in a total of 120 competitors.
-The team which proves to be the most efficient, creative and successful at the end of competition finale is granted by “BEST Engineers of Europe” title.EBEC
+EBEC Final is the international engineering competition that gathers the winners of the National and Regional rounds, in a total of 120 competitors.
+In 2023, it will take place in Madrid, Spain.

-The Team Design category consists in solving a given technical problem in teams within a limited time.
-The outcome of the competition consists in constructing a device that can perform a set of required actions, with given constraints and only by using the tools and components that are provided.
+The Team Design category consists of solving a given technical problem in teams within a limited time.
+The outcome of the competition consists of constructing a device that can perform a set of required actions, with given constraints and only by using the tools and components that are provided.

 The objective of the competition is to challenge your problem-solving skills and your creativity in building an efficient solution.
 In the end, all teams will present their results and apply them to perform the required tasks.
 No specific background is required to join the competition and the registration is open to all students of TU Delft, in teams of four people.